awsdocs/amazon-fsx-windows-user-guide/doc_source/limits.md

 | Maximum number of file shares | 100,000 |
 | Retention period for automated backups | 35 days |

-For information on throughput capacity, see [Performance in Amazon FSx for Windows File Server ](performance.md)\.
+For information on throughput capacity, see [Getting the Best Performance in Amazon FSx for Windows File Server ](performance.md)\.

 ## Additional Considerations<a name="limits-additional-considerations"></a>